cnthiesen/quantum-innovation-challenge/index.md

         <dt>{{ site.registration_closes_date }}</dt>
         <dd><b>Phase I</b>
         <br>
-        - Submission of the projects closes on the 30th of September.
+        - Submission of the projects closes on the 30th of September at 10AM Central European Time (CET).
         <br>
         - Evaluation will be conducted from the 1st until the 15th of October.
         <br>
-        - The top five teams will receive GPU hours for the Gefion Supercomputer for the Phase II of the project developments.</dd>
+        - The top five teams will receive GPU hours for the Gefion Supercomputer for Phase II.</dd>

         <dt>{{ site.event_date }}</dt>
         <dd><b>Phase II</b>